felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-Whenever a user inputs a city, we will `dispatch` a `FetchWeather` event with the given city and our bloc will be responsible for figuring out what the weather is there and returning a new `WeatherState`.
+Whenever a user inputs a city, we will `add` a `FetchWeather` event with the given city and our bloc will be responsible for figuring out what the weather is there and returning a new `WeatherState`.

 Then let's export the class in our barrel file.
 Inside of `blocs.dart` please add: